-New York City Half Marathon returns on Sunday
+New York City half marathon returns on Sunday

 Watch CBS News

-This Sunday, New York City welcomes back the Half Marathon after a pandemic pause.
+The New York City half marathon returns this Sunday after a two-year pandemic pause.

 View CBS News In